MCP Registry

 ## More documentation

-See the [docs](./docs) folder for more details if your question has not been answered here!
+See the [documentation](./docs) for more details if your question has not been answered here!

 You Might Also Like